Meet the CFJ team!

 Having had deeply transformative service experiences herself as a teen and young adult, Stephanie views her work with CFJ as a full circle moment of opportunity to impact the world around her and the future of the Catholic Church: “Our programs are not just about community service.
 Instead, we really challenge young people to embrace the call of the Gospel – that when you see something that isn’t right in our world, you not only have the power to change it, you have a mandate by your faith to do so.”
 As our President, she spearheads visioning, development, external affairs, and strategic planning and partnerships.

-initial call she felt toward ministry work.
-Maggie completed her undergraduate studies at Rutgers University and holds a Master’s degree in Theology with a certificate in Pastoral Ministry from Villanova University.
+the initial call she felt toward ministry work.
+Maggie completed her undergraduate studies at Rutgers University, New Brunswick before completing her master’s at Villanova.